Relf-mry/DTA-GAT/README.md

-# DTA-GAT: Dynamic Time-Aware Graph Attention Networks
+# DTA-GAT: Dynamic Topic Attractiveness Graph Attention Network

-A PyTorch implementation of the DTA-GAT model for derived topic propagation prediction on social media.
+This repository provides the official implementation of the DTA-GAT (Dynamic Topic Attractiveness Graph Attention Network) proposed in our paper for modeling and predicting the dynamic propagation patterns of derivative topics in social media.
+The model integrates topic attractiveness modeling and time-aware attention mechanisms to capture the temporal evolution of topic relationships and user engagement in large-scale social networks.

+The released code supports the complete experimental pipeline, including data preprocessing, topic co-occurrence network construction, attractiveness modeling, dynamic graph representation learning, and propagation trend prediction.

 ## Project Structure